Open Source Software: Enterprise Guidelines for Adoption and Governance

 1. License Compatibility

-✓ Is the license approved for our use case?
+✓ Is the licence approved for our use case?

 ✓ Are transitive dependency licenses compatible?